izrajoe/sysextend/README.md

 To install your kernel module:

 1. cd kernel
-2. insmod kobj/sysextended.ko
+2. sudo insmod kobj/sysextend.ko

 To uninstall your kernel module:

-1. rmmod sysextended.ko
+1. sudo rmmod sysextend.ko

 To call your syscall from user space